Skip to main content

 Hi everyone!
-Today, I'm excited to share a simple frame craft using materials from Dollar Tree.
+Today, I'm excited to share a simple frame craft using Dollar Tree materials.
 We'll create an easy Spring frame design with one of their frames.
 I'll provide a complete materials list, and for those who prefer visual guidance, there will be a video tutorial to follow along with.

 Video tutorial